oleiman/6502-emu/README.md

 - Add interrupt test.
 - Start thinking about undocumented opcodes.
 - Address calculation should live closer to execution.
 Currently it happens before "dispatch", which doesn't make sense.
+- Address performance issues.
+Runs at a dozen or two MHz, but it's pretty bad, considering.
+Memory bus architecture is a likely culprit.
 - Remember: this is not a simulator ;)